eclipse-edc/Samples/transfer/transfer-06-consumer-pull-http/README.md

 ```

 > It is important to note that the `baseUrl` property of the `dataAddress` is a fake data used for
 > the purpose of this example.
-It will be the data that the provider will push on the sample
+It will be the data that the consumer will pull on the sample
 > execution.

 ### 4. Create a Policy on the provider